CLICK ME

 Reference and inspiration were taken from the Apple Human Interface Guidelines and the standard iOS control panel.
 To avoid clutter while allowing for quick access and scaling, Apple implements a flexible controls system that varies what information is present based on the page context and the input of the user.
 Attention was also given to the Garmin Pilot systems, and their web experiences.
 Garmin interfaces are common in most modern aircraft.

-• Users would like additional visual indicators of successful network connection before or
+• Users would like additional visual indicators of successful network connection before or at startup.

-Users were given the application for 30 minutes in a moderated, testing session.
+Users were given the application for 30 minutes in a moderated testing session.

-after 10 minutes of exploration, users were asked to complete the following tasks:
+After 10 minutes of exploration, users were asked to complete the following tasks:

 • Identify which system is failing